plmday/Kiwi/Kiwi.md

 = date
   2015-04-07
 = abstract
-  A simply, intuitive and elegent wiki
+  A simple, intuitive and elegent wiki
 %
 ```